All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Rendering posted: March 26, 2016

-Diggers on this uniform: Don Stokes, Gary Kodner, Jerry Sudduth, Mark Fimoff, Oliver Kodner, Tom Shieber,
+Diggers on this uniform: Don Stokes, Ed Morton, Gary Kodner, Jerry Sudduth, Mark Fimoff, Oliver Kodner, Tom Shieber,